-Objects and Order creates software for museums and collectors.
+Objects and Order helps museums and collectors create digital exhibitions.

-What inspired an art historian and a designer-developer to found Objects and Order?
+What inspired an art historian and a creative technologist to found Objects and Order?

 A few years ago, Christa was coordinating exhibitions at the Getty Research Institute and Jason was building content management systems for creative agencies, drawing on expertise gained early in his career developing editorial tools at Encyclopedia Britannica.